9 Reasons to Choose a Career in Home Daycare

 Here I am today, still doing it because I love it so much.
 I have kept over 90 kids and each one holds a special place in my heart.
 It all started with one baby boy and a calling by God to be my own unique kind of provider.

 For ideas about start-up expenses for childcare, click here, for ideas of how to set up your space for childcare, click here, or for tips on how to be a GREAT childcare provider, click here.
 For more daycare tips for providers, check this out.
+And you’re going to need an EIN number for your home daycare business taxes.

 The truth is, the kids are the gift to me.
 They have taught me and changed me and made me a better person.